uncbiag/shapmagn/README.md

 cd pointnet2/lib
 python setup.py install
 ```
-*if you use Fedora 33, you may meet a bug from a specific gcc version, you may need to downgrade gcc version via *dnf downgrade gcc*
+*if you use Fedora 33, you may meet a bug caused by a specific gcc version, you may need to downgrade gcc version via *dnf downgrade gcc*

-7. torch-scatter needs to be installed, see [here](https://github.com/rusty1s/pytorch_scatter).
+5.torch-scatter needs to be installed, see [here](https://github.com/rusty1s/pytorch_scatter).
 e.g. for cuda 11.0,
 ```
 pip install torch-scatter -f https://pytorch-geometric.com/whl/torch-1.7.0+cu110.html